eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_os.md

   name: qa

 spec:
-  cpu: "CPU.frugal"
+  apu: "APU.frugal"
 ```

-The "CPU.frugal" resource is referenced in the agent definition and the AgentOS will automatically inject the resource into the agent when it is created.
+The "APU.frugal" resource is referenced in the agent definition and the AgentOS will automatically inject the resource into the agent when it is created.
 References are of the form "kind.name" where "kind" is the kind of resource and "name" is the name of the resource.

 Any object that is defined in Eidolon is a resource and can be referenced in this way.
 For example, you could define a LogicUnit resource and reference it in many agent definitions.